A Revelation!

 |

-Darts: Phil Taylor beats Eric Bristow in the final of the Embassy World Championship.
+Darts: Phil Taylor beats Eric Bristow in the final of the British Darts Organisation (BDO) World Darts Championship.

-Rugby: Scotland win the Grand Slam in the Five Nations Championship.
-For the first time ever the Welsh team lose all five matches.
+Rugby Union: Scotland win the Grand Slam in the Five Nations Championship.
+For the first time ever the Welsh team loses all four of its matches.

-Snooker: Stephen Hendry wins the World Snooker Championship for the first time.
-He wins the UK Championship for the second time, beating Steve Davis 16-15 in the final.
+Snooker: Stephen Hendry wins the World Snooker Championship for the first time, beating Jimmy White in the final (18-12).
+Hendry wins the UK Championship for the second time, beating Steve Davis in the final (16-15).

 Cricket: Graham Gooch scores 333 for England against India at Lords.